hubtty/hubtty/doc/source/usage.rst

 You may wish to examine ``$XDG_DATA_HOME/hubtty/hubtty.log`` to see what the error was.
 In many cases, Hubtty can continue after encountering an error.
 The error flag will be cleared when you leave the current screen.

+Diff views support both side-by-side and unified layouts.
+The default can be set with the ``diff-view`` configuration option.
+While viewing a diff, press the `toggle diff view` key (`F2` in the default keymap, `td` in the vi keymap) to switch between the two layouts at runtime without changing the configuration file.

 To select text (e.g., to copy to the clipboard), hold Shift while selecting the text.